Everybody remembers their first apartment.

 I rented an apartment in Massachusetts all by myself.

 And when I got there, I realized… I didn’t really know how to meal prep.

 Now, don’t get me wrong, I could cook the basics: pasta, vegetables, meats (I had a mini George Foreman grill, which I highly recommend).

 My specialty is making platanos fritos which I refuse to say in English.
-A Latino boy has his strength, and mine is this Latin American staple.
+A Latino boy has his culinary strengths, and mine is this Latin American staple.

 I needed to learn how to cook, of course.

 But in the meantime, while I rolled through The 4-Hour Chef, I needed some quick, protein-rich go-to meals.
 Obviously, I would be spending most of my day at the gym and needed something I could count on.

 Something that requires little-to-no time to prepare.

 And that was inexpensive (those unpaid internships will really cut into your food budget).